 Improperly stored lumber can present a safety hazard, and damaged lumber can mean a loss of profit for your business.
 This article will offer you the information you need to store your valuable lumber correctly and safely.

-What Are the Special Considerations for Lumber Yard Storage?
+Special Considerations for Lumber Yard Storage

 - Drying – Freshly-cut wood is full of moisture.
 If stored uncovered outdoors in most environments, it will retain – or even gain – moisture content.
 Much of the lumber on the market has been kiln-dried.
 However, you also can dry wood in a warm, dry, well-ventilated indoor area.